pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 plt.show()
 ```

-Any **red** bus is electrically isolated from the green backbone — load there cannot import power from the rest of the grid.
+Any **red** bus is electrically isolated from the green backbone: load there cannot import power from the rest of the grid.
 You may see **one red bus** rather than a whole western region; Step 3 explains why.
-After the fix in Step 4, re-plot — you should see no red buses.
+After the fix in Step 4, re-plot; you should see no red buses.

 ![Kazakhstan network coloured by sub-network (before fix)](figures/kz_subnetworks.png)